Annikken/AndeeGitbook/GettingStarted/AndeeSetup.md

 If you have just gotten your Annikken Andee shield, go through each step to ensure a smooth setup or you can skip to the relevant topic if you already have completed some of it.

 If you come across any issues, please check our [support](https://annikken.com/support) page for your relevant product.
-If information is not available to your issue, feel free to [contact us](https://annikken.com/about-us#contact-us).
+If the solution is not available there, feel free to [contact us](https://annikken.com/about-us#contact-us).

 # Annikken Andee Shield Setup